 Battlefield 6 Launch Date

 During EA’s earnings call for Q3 of FY2021, CEO Andrew Wilson confirmed the company’s plans to announce the new Battlefield game in the spring of this year.
-That means we’ll get the first official Battlefield 6 details and trailer in March, April, May, or June.
+Fortunately, the company is still on track.

 Battlefield 6 Release Date

-We don’t have an official Battlefield 6 release date yet though we do have an official window thanks to EA.
+We don’t have an official Battlefield 6 release date yet though we do have an official window.

-According to the publisher, the Battlefield 6 release date is on track for the 2021 holiday season.
+According to EA, the Battlefield 6 release date is on track for the 2021 holiday season.
 Unless it’s delayed, you can expect it to arrive sometime before Christmas.